nuejs/www/faq/index.md

 Content-first strategy ensures that your design aligns with the content, maximizing the impact of both.
 Your site is built around [progressive enhancement](//en.wikipedia.org/wiki/Progressive_enhancement) with the content rendering first.
 That is: HTML and CSS before optional JavaScript.

 Content-first endorses _semantic HTML_, where the design is completely separated from the structure.
 It should be easy to alter the design and optimize it for any given context.

 Think [CSS Zen Garden](//en.wikipedia.org/wiki/CSS_Zen_Garden) after 20+ years of technological progress.

+## How is it different?
+While Nue is content-first, the others are literally the opposite.
+The development starts with JavaScript or TypeScript and pages are assembed with React- components.
+These components are tightly coupled containers for HTML, JavaScript, CSS, and content.

+This kind of "spaghetti" violates the most important software development principle: [separation of concerns](//en.wikipedia.org/wiki/Separation_of_concerns).

+CSS-in-JS is a big thing and you can even see SQL-in-JS.

+Nue keeps different programming concepts separate and uses [progressive enhancement](//en.wikipedia.org/wiki/Progressive_enhancement) to first load content, then styling, and finally JavaScript — if ever.

+This is, again, the polar opposite of what the other tools do.
+They load JavaScript first and content last.
+And this keeps happening as long as the single-page-application (SPA) model is trending.